Bard in the Virtual Classroom

-Bring an engaging, interactive experience with Shakespeare to your online classroom!
+Bring an engaging, interactive experience with Shakespeare to your classroom!
 Actors from Bard Education will share their enthusiasm and insights about performing Shakespeare.
-Due to COVID-related school closures, this experience is available at no cost for the remainder of the 2019/2020 school year.

 ABOUT OUR VIRTUAL SESSIONS

 Where: On your school’s preferred video conferencing platform.
 Bard Education may also be able to host the session on Zoom; please inquire.